Reading

 Reciprocal Reading

-Across KS2, we use Reciprocal Reading which is a structured and scaffolded approach that emphasises mainly on a discussion technique to teach strategies that the children can use to improve their reading comprehension.
-This teaching technique incorporates four main strategies: prediction, clarification, questioning and summarisation.
-Children need to master each strategy and apply it correctly to the reading process to be successful and confident readers.
-The strategies that are the underlying factors of this method of teaching are utilised every time a person reads.
-It encourages children to become 'active' readers and to be more involved in their own learning.
-Due to the large amount of emphasis placed on discussion, it also promotes and develop speaking and listening skills.
-Once the children have demonstrated a secure understanding and comprehension of the text, they are able to demonstrate this in comprehension style questions.
+Across KS2, we use Reciprocal Reading which is a structured and scaffolded approach that emphasises discussion techniques to teach strategies that the children can use to improve their reading comprehension.
+This teaching technique incorporates four main strategies: prediction, clarification, questioning and summary.
+Children need to master each of the strategies and apply them to the reading process to be successful and confident readers.
+The strategies that underlie this method of teaching are utilised every time a person reads; they encourage children to become 'active' readers and to be more involved in their own learning.
+Due to the emphasis placed on discussion, it also promotes and develop speaking and listening skills.

 Our 50-Book Reading Challenge